 Zorbing Ball Roll

-Bonus Entrance Planning Tips
+Bonus Grand Entrance Ideas

-Don’t Forget to Direct Your Audience
+Don’t Forget To Direct Your Audience

-Think Outside the Box
+Think Outside The Box

 Now For Our Grand Exit!

 The event entrance is where the journey of your audience begins, and its visual impact can subconsciously evoke a strong emotional response that can linger for the rest of the event and influence their decisions.
 Whether it’s a gaming convention or a glamorous charity event, a grand entrance can engage your attendees from the get-go.

 Editor’s Note: This was originally published in May 2015 and has been completely revamped and updated for accuracy and comprehensiveness.